-Compared to the nearby Perhentian Islands, which are popular among backpackers, Redang Island targets more towards leisure travellers as most accommodations on the island are resort-based.
+Compared to the nearby Perhentian Islands, which are popular among backpackers, Redang Island is favoured among leisure travellers for the many resort-based accommodations found on the island.

-There are two beach stretches at Teluk Dalam which are Teluk Dalam Besar and Teluk Dalam Kecil, this is where Taaras Beach & Spa Resort, a luxurious resort is located.
-The waters there are calm and crystal-clear, making it the perfect place for swimming.
-There is also a 60-minute jungle path connecting Teluk Dalam Besar’s beach to Pasir Panjang.
+Teluk Dalam consists of two stretches of beach which are Teluk Dalam Besar and Teluk Dalam Kecil and these are separated by a short rocky headland.
+Teluk Dalam Kecil is a private beach, home to the exclusive luxury beach resort Taaras Beach & Spa Resort.
+The waters of Teluk Dalam are calm and crystal-clear, making it the perfect place for a relaxing swim and snorkel session.
+To help you explore the island on foot, you will find a 60-minute jungle path connecting Teluk Dalam Besar’s beach to Pasir Panjang.

-The largest beach on the island is in Teluk Dalam, and is called Pasir Panjang meaning "long beach".
-This white sandy beach can be found on the east side of the island where most of the resorts are located.
-A walk along the beach from Redang Reef Resort, on the southern tip, to Redang Holiday Beach Villa on the northern tip, would take around 15 to 20 minutes.
+The largest beach on the island is Pasir Panjang which translates to "long beach" in the Malay language.
+This distinct white sandy beach can be found on the east side of the island where most of the accommodation and resorts are located.
+A walk along the beach from Redang Reef Resort, on the southern tip, to Redang Holiday Beach Villa on the northern tip, will take you between 15 and 20 minutes.

-The three beaches at Teluk Kalong are smaller than those at Teluk Dalam and Pasir Panjang.
-This is more suitable for travellers looking to enjoy the sun in solitude as there are relatively fewer resorts and travellers on Teluk Kalong’s beaches.
+The three beaches found at Teluk Kalong are smaller than those at Teluk Dalam and Pasir Panjang.
+This is the perfect beach for travellers looking to enjoy the sun in solitude as there are relatively fewer resorts and travellers on Teluk Kalong’s beaches.